Freezepop

 Freezepop is an American electronic band from Boston, Massachusetts, United States, formed in 1999 by Liz Enthusiasm, Sean T. Drinkwater, and The Duke of Pannekoeken (an alias for Kasson Crooker).
 Since December 2009, the current lineup includes Enthusiasm, Drinkwater, Robert John "Bananas" Foster, and Christmas Disco-Marie Sagan.
 The band is named after the frozen snack, and they have described their music as "sweet and cold and fruity and plastic-y".

 Several of the band's songs have appeared in video games, including the Harmonix titles Frequency, Amplitude, Karaoke Revolution, Phase, the Guitar Hero series, the Rock Band series, and Neon FM.
-Their music has also been included in Downhill Domination and Dance Dance Revolution Ultramix 3.
+Their music has also been included in Downhill Domination, Dance Dance Revolution Ultramix 3, and StepManiaX.
 Freezepop songs continue to appear in certain Harmonix titles.
 Former member Kasson Crooker currently works as a senior producer at Harmonix.

 The group is popular with college students in Boston and has become part of the US synthpop scene.